Wayne Howard (American football)

-For the American comic book artist, see Wayne Howard.

 Wayne Howard (born April 30, 1931) is an American former football coach.
-He we served as the head football coach at the University of California, Riverside from 1972 to 1973, California State University, Long Beach from 1974 to 1976, and the University of Utah from 1977 to 1981, compiling career college football head coaching record of 70–37–2.
+He served as the head football coach at the University of California, Riverside from 1972 to 1973, California State University, Long Beach from 1974 to 1976, and the University of Utah from 1977 to 1981, compiling career college football head coaching record of 70–37–2.
 Howard is also the head football coach at Gavilan College in Gilroy, California from 1966 to 1971 and Long Beach City College (LBCC) from 1982 to 1983, tallying a career junior college football head coaching record of 46–28–1.

 Early life

 A native of Denver, Howard attended Jordan High School in Long Beach, California before transferring in his senior year to Chaffey High School in Ontario, California, from which he graduated in 1948.
 He played college baseball at the University of Redlands in Redlands, California, graduating in 1957 with a Bachelor of Arts degree.
 His time at Redlands was interrupted by five years of military service as a flying officer in the United States Air Force.